-All competitors and Match Officials, including Scorers or Verifiers, are required to wear eve and hearing protection when shooting range firing lines during pistol firing. protection Eve must have two complete lenses with minimum dimensions in depth and width for each lens of 1.30 in.
-It is strongly recommended that eyewear worn on firing lines meet or exceed the ANSI Z87.1 safetv standard impact ing lenses, along with the proper safe orientation (bottom right).
-Lenses suspended from frames, covering the eyes, with a minimum diameter of 37mm are permissable.

-protection.
-Competitors' eyewear must be worn so that the two lenses remain in front of the eyes during firing (see diagram).
+All competitors and Match Officials, including Scorers or Verifiers, are required to wear eye and hearing protection when on shooting range firing lines during pistol firing.
+Eye protection must have two complete lenses with minimum dimensions in depth and width for each lens of 1.30 in.
+It is strongly recommended that eyewear worn on firing lines meet or exceed the ANSI Z87.1 safety standard impact protection.
+Competitors' eyewear must be worn so that the two lenses remain in front of the eyes during firing (see diagram on next page).
 No one will be allowed to participate in a CMP-sanctioned competition unless they are wearing eyewear and hearing protection that complies with this rule.
-Any competitor or match official who is not in compliance with this rule will be warned in accordance with Rule 3.13.2 a).
+Using electronic hearing protection devices to listen to music or communications while on the firing line is not permitted.
+Any competitor match or official who is not in compliance with this rule will be warned in accordance with Rule 3.13.2 a).
 Refusal to comply with a warning is grounds for disqualification.